SRHridoy/JAVA__AND__DSA/README.md

 >## Functions with Modifiers in Java:
     Access Modifiers:

     Access modifiers determine the visibility of methods in different parts of your program.

+>## <mark>Important: </mark>

 ```java
 public: